jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/gitweb/index.md

 ![New subheader][7]

 That looks better!
-Click the **Live Edit** button again to turn Live Edit mode off.
+Click the **Live Edit** button again to turn Bluemix Live Sync off.

 ---
 <a name='deliver_a_change_to_the_repository'></a>